ThinhThuong/Excel-project/README.md

 To identify potential target markets and ideal customer profiles to optimize sales strategies and attract more customers.

 ## Question
-1. Which country has the highest bike sales?
+1. Which region has the highest bike sales?
 2. What gender is more likely to buy a bike?
 3. Is there a relationship between commute distance and bike purchases?
 4. Which age range has the highest number of bike buyers?